Tensor Computation of Euler Characteristic Functions and Transforms: Background

-One minor disadvantage of \pyect is that it does not compute exact Euler characteristic values at all heights of the directional ECF (which is available in \eucalc).
-While computing exact values retains more information and can be an advantage for reconstruction tasks, it leads to difficulties in vectorizing the (W)ECT because directional WECFs do not have consistent heights at which they change values across varying directions.
-However, vectorizations of the WECT are in fact more desirable for many real-world applications, especially when used as input to distance-based methods or machine learning pipelines (such as those in \cite{Jiang2020TheWE, Turner2014PHT, munch2023invitation, amezquita2022measuring}).
-While it is possible to compute a vectorization from exact values using \eucalc, it requires an additional computation step that is linear in the size of the discretization.
+One minor disadvantage of \pyect is that it does not compute exact EC values at all heights of the directional ECF (which is available in \eucalc).
+While computing exact values retains more information and can be an advantage for reconstruction tasks, it leads to difficulties in vectorizing the (W)ECT.
+However, vectorizations of the WECT are in fact more desirable for many real-world applications, especially when used as input to distance-based methods or machine learning pipelines (such as those in \cite{Jiang2020TheWE, Turner2014PHT, munch2025invitation, amezquita2022measuring}).